To let them cry or not to let them cry? That is the question.

 "A crying baby in our ancestral environment would have signaled predators to tasty morsels," writes Darcia Narvaez, an associate professor of Psychology and director of the Collaborative for Ethical Education at the University of Notre Dame.
 "So our evolved parenting practices alleviated baby distress and precluded crying except in emergencies."

-According to the study, a stressed baby releases a hormone called cortisol, which can damage or even destroy neurons in their still-developing brains.
+According to the 2011 study, a stressed baby releases cortisol, which can damage or even destroy neurons in their still-developing brains.
 And according to the researchers, this damage can later lead to a higher incidence of ADHD, poor academic performance and anti-social tendencies.

 I can see how flooding the brain with cortisol could lead to developmental damage, but it's not clear to me that the researchers are distinguishing between "neglect" or never answering you baby's cries, and "crying it out," whereby babies are allowed to cry one or two times throughout the night.